Fanitu/burgerHouse/readMe.md

-# ☕ The Coffee Corner
+# ☕ Redsun Burger and FastFood

 A responsive and modern website for "The Redsun Fastfood," a cozy cafe house.
 This website showcases the Fastfood's menu, ambiance, location, and contact information, providing an engaging online presence for customers.